 This is a post from the Gut Critters blog that ended November 18, 2016.
 Ray Medina gave permission for his material to be copied as long as it was attributed to him and not used for commercial purposes. – kiraonysko

 Video: The assembly of an infant gut microbiome framed against healthy human adults.
+Infant mycobiome varies by body site and mode of birth during the first month of life.
 Gut’s Earliest Bacterial Colonizers.
 Infants start out mostly microbe-free but quickly acquire gut bacteria, which take root in three successive groups.

 A Brazilian study of 49 newborns — 24 full-term and 25 pre-term (31.2 weeks) — explored the prevalence and concentration of bifidobacteria in stools of one-month-old newborns using qPCR.
 Bifidobacterium genus and B. longum species were present in all stool samples at one month of age.
 Counts were higher in full-term (8.3 log cells/g) than in pre-term (7.1), and prevalence of other species were different.